xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 4. Anti-bot protection

-   Use {% link "Google reCAPTCHA " ref_4S6YEcnH %} module to protect your shop from robots creating fake user accounts and sending SPAM through your site.
-The module will add a special
+   Use the addon {% link "Google reCAPTCHA " ref_4S6YEcnH %} to protect your shop from robots creating fake user accounts and sending SPAM through your site.

-   For more security use the {% link "Block Users by IP / Country / User agent" ref_3rhs1MJ8 %} module that will protect your store from bots and fraud customers, by limiting or completely restricting access to it with the help of flexible settings and filters, taking into account IP, address and user behavior.
+   For more security use the addon {% link "Block Users by IP / Country / User agent" ref_3rhs1MJ8 %} that will protect your store from bots and fraud customers, by limiting or completely restricting access to it with the help of flexible settings and filters, taking into account IP, address and user behavior.

 ## Step 6.
-Protect X-Cart from XSS- and CSRF-attacks
+Protect X-Cart from XSS and CSRF Attacks

 To protect X-Cart from [XSS-](https://en.wikipedia.org/wiki/Cross-site_scripting "X-Cart Store Security") and [CSRF-attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery "X-Cart Store Security") configure the etc/config.php file to return special headers.
 For this purpose find the following parts of code in the  etc/config.php file and set the appropriate value depending on the case.
 The values definition you can find following the help links.